Ecosoft Smart Grid Controller 2 Manual

 If the electricity price is higher than £ 0.30 / kWh for 4 hours, the heat pump will be set to the [Low] mode for 4 hours.

-If the electricity price on a certain day never exceeds the configured price limit, the heat pump will be set to [Low] mode during 2 hours when electricity is most expensive.
+If the electricity price on a certain day never exceeds the configured price limit, the heat pump will be set to [Low] mode for 2 hours when electricity is most expensive.

 Boost